306bobby/projectsandcastlefix/README.md

 All you need to do is run this isetup script on your device.
 The script will detect if you have already installed sandcastle.

+## Uninstall Sandcastle

+Transfer to and run the iremove script on your device.

 ## Known issues